Frequently Asked Questions

 13. Whom should I contact if I have questions?

 Please email help@assist.org with any questions about the ASSIST website.
 The ASSIST team will provide assistance or direct your inquiry to the appropriate party for response.
-If you have questions about a specific agreement, please contact your campus counselor or the CSU or UC Campus ASSIST Manager.
+If you have questions about a specific agreement, please contact your campus counselor or the institution's ASSIST Manager.
 You may also provide public website feedback using the feedback form located on the public website Support page.

 14. How often is information on the ASSIST public site updated?

 Transferability list updates are based on institution curriculum change timelines and system office course review cycles.
 Any changes made are displayed on assist.org immediately after publication.
 However, the display of course or transferability changes are subject to the availability of an academic year on assist.org and publication rules regarding adjustments made in the middle of the academic year (winter, spring, and summer terms).
-Articulation agreement updates are displayed immediately after publication, subject to the availability of an academic year on assist.org as well as curriculum cycles and CSU and UC articulation processes.
+Articulation agreement updates are displayed immediately after publication, subject to the availability of an academic year on assist.org as well as curriculum cycles and CSU, UC, and AICCU particpating instituions' articulation processes.

 No updates are made to legacy ASSIST transferability list and articulation agreement PDFs for academic years prior to and including 2016-2017.
 The PDFs of those lists and agreements were produced in the legacy ASSIST system and no further changes are taking place in that system.